jbatalha1/restws_personal/README.txt

      * Delete: HTTP DELETE /<entity type name>/<entity id>

+      Note: if you use cookie-based authentication then you also need to set the HTTP X-CSRF-Token header on all writing requests (POST, PUT and DELETE).
+      You can retrieve the token from /restws/session/token with a standard HTTP GET request.

  * The representation <format> can be json, xml etc.

  * The usual Drupal permission system is respected, thus permissions are checked